Learning Bounded Context-Free-Grammar via LSTM and the Transformer:Difference and Explanations: Introduction

 Existing analysis has proven that both LSTM \cite{siegelmann1995computational} and the Transformer network \cite{perez2019turing} are Turing-Complete.
 However, much empirical evidence shows both models are far from perfect in imitating even simple Turing machines \cite{dehghani2018universal, joulin2015inferring}.
 Several explanations of the performance gap between practice and theory are 1) some theoretical proofs relies on infinite precision assumption while the precision in practical computations is limited \cite{weiss2018practical, korsky2019computational}; 2) given fixed latent space dimension, according to the pigeonhole principle, as input sequence length goes towards infinity, there will be information that can not encode into the latent space or is forgotten \cite{hahn2020theoretical}.

-Despite the soundness of the theoretical proofs and explanations, none of them can directly explain the phenomenons in practice: 1) given the same computation precision, Transformer has an advantage over LSTM model in many cases; 2) both Transformer and LSTM fails even when the input sequence is short and their latent space dimension is large.
+Despite the soundness of the theoretical proofs and explanations, none of them can directly explain the phenomenons in practice: 1) given the same computation precision, Transformer has an advantage over LSTM model in many cases; 2) both Transformer and LSTM fail even when the input sequence is short and their latent space dimension is huge.

 In this work, we study the empirical representation power of the LSTM and the Transformer networks and investigate the origination of their difference.
 We compare the models via learning context-free languages.
-The reason to study CFLs other than regular languages or Turing machines is that the learning of CFLs provides most insights into NLP tasks where understanding the underlying hierarchy of the language is crucial.
+The reason to study CFLs other than regular languages or Turing machines is that the learning of CFLs provides most insights into NLP tasks where understanding the underlying hierarchy of a sequence (\emph{e.g.} utterance and programs) is crucial.
 In the rest of the paper, we will first introduce an oracle training paradigm to predict the status of the PDA that accepts the CFL, and a regularizer to explicitly decompose the latent space of the LSTM and the Transformer such that the PDA state and the positions in the stack are encoded in distinct dimensions.
 Lastly, the experiment section exhibits the empirical results and leads us to the following conclusions:

-\begin{itemize}[noitemsep,topsep=0pt] \item LSTM and Transformer have similar upper bound of empirical representation power in simulating PDAs. \item LSTM fails to factorize its latent space to encode the state and multiple elements of the stack without explicit supervision, which is the pivot to its compromised performance in real-world tasks.
-Meanwhile, the Transformer is marginally affected by absence of explicit decomposition regularization. \item Language recognition is not a reliable task to compare the empirical capacity of LSTM and Transformer since the results is sensitive to the setting of PDAs, the hyperparameters of the models, and the training methods. \end{itemize}
+\begin{itemize}[noitemsep,topsep=0pt] \item LSTM and the Transformer have a similar upper bound of empirical representation power in simulating PDAs. \item LSTM fails to factorize its latent space to encode the state and multiple elements of the stack without explicit supervision, which is the pivot to its compromised performance in real-world tasks.
+Meanwhile, the Transformer is marginally affected by the absence of explicit decomposition regularization. \item Language recognition is not a reliable task to compare the empirical capacity of LSTM and Transformer since the results are sensitive to the setting of PDAs, the hyperparameters of the models, and the training methods. \end{itemize}